jross365/jross365/readme.md

 While searching around for examples of GitHub profile templates, I noticed most are a strange mix of resume-type content, personal interest content and _absurd quantities of emojis._

-To each their own, but that's not my style or preference.
+To each their own 🤷

 ### About Me, For Real This Time